apnadkarni/blt/doc/combomenu.rst

     decision whether to focus on the window.
 The default is "".

   **-textvariable** *varName*
-    Specifies the name of a global TCL variable that will be set to the label of the selected item.
-If *varName* is "", no variable is used.
+    Specifies the name of a global TCL variable that contains the label of the selected item.  *VarName* is the name of a TCL variable.
+When an item is selected, *varName* is set to its label.
+If *varName* is "", no variable is set.
 The default is "".

-  **-unpostcommand** *string*
-    Specifies the TCL command to be invoked when the menu is unposted.
-If *string* is "", no command is invoked.
+  **-unpostcommand** *cmdString* Specifies the TCL command to be invoked
+    when the menu is unposted.
+If *cmdString* is "", no command is invoked.
+The default is "".

+  **-valuevariable** *varName*
+    Specifies the name of a global TCL variable that contains the value of the selected item.  *VarName* is the name of a TCL variable.
+When an item is selected, *varName* is set to its value.
+If *varName* is "", no variable is set.
 The default is "".

   **-width** *numPixels*
    Specifies the width in the *combomenu*.  *NumPixels* can be single